NVIDIA/GenerativeAIExamples/industries/manufacturing/predictive_maintenance_agent/README.md

 Follow the instructions [here](https://github.com/NVIDIA/NeMo-Agent-Toolkit/blob/develop/docs/source/workflows/observe/observe-workflow-with-catalyst.md) to set up your RAGA AI profile.

-Ensure you update the CATALYST-related environment variables in the `dot.env` file and source that file again:
+Ensure you update the CATALYST-related environment variables in the `.env` file and source that file again:

 ```bash
 CATALYST_ACCESS_KEY="xxxxxxxxxxxxxxxx" # Change this to your RAGA AI Access key